tylertian123/engsci-notes/2025_fall/jre410_markets_strategy/lec2.md

 	* Try the analysis at different levels to see if they agree
 * Porter's 5 forces is an industry-level analysis as it doesn't really consider the differences between competing firms
 	* The analysis is performed from the perspective of the incumbents (hence why they are placed in the middle)
+* Generally, the more parties are in a category, the weaker the power of that category
+	* e.g. lots of customers means generally weaker buyer power, lots of suppliers means weaker supplier power
 * Example: Starbucks, coffee industry
 	1. Identify the agents in each of the forces:
 		* Suppliers: coffee producers, dairy farms, paper cup producers, syrup producers